 The rainiest day was cold as well.
-I decided to explore some of the souvenir shops that lined the main drag that followed the coast line.
+I decided to explore some of the souvenir shops that lined the main drag that followed the coastline.
 It struck me that several were the same chain stores that I had seen in St. Augustine and Panama City Beach.

 To me, souvenir stores sell memories of a destination that the tourist didn’t care to experience.
 They remind me of tour packages that boast 7 countries in 7 days.
-The tourist collects items at each destination instead of having time or taking time to experience the culture, immerse themselves in the atmosphere, and enjoy the experience.
+The tourist collects items at each destination instead of having the time or taking time to experience the culture, immerse themselves in the atmosphere, and enjoy the experience.
 The items purchased are brought home, set somewhere for a while, moved to storage, and later sold or donated, or worse, tossed in the trash.